shickey/htmaa_blog/_weeks/14-composites.md

 The next morning I opened the bag to find...

-**IMAGE: Finished Composite**
 {% include img1.html subpath="14-composites" img="finished-composite.jpg" %}

-Well, this is probably the ugliest thing I made this semester, but it did come out pretty strong!
+Well, this is undoubtedly the ugliest thing I made this semester, but it did come out pretty strong!
+Agnes suggested that it looked more like a horseshoe crab than anything else.

+{% include img1.html subpath="14-composites" img="horseshoe-crab-composite.jpg" %}